 J-PAL training programs begin, starting with executive education courses in Cambridge (USA) and Chennai (India).
 61 people are trained.
 Since 2005 J-PAL has held courses at these two sites nearly every year, and has also added additional sites.

-11 affiliate professors.
+11 affiliated professors.
 48 ongoing or completed evaluations in 10 countries.
 59 people trained.

 In addition to Mohammed Abdul Latif Jameel, J-PAL receives core budget support from the William and Flora Hewlett Foundation, the John D. and Catherine T. MacArthur Foundation, the Nike Foundation, Russ Siegelman, and the Doug B. Marshall Jr. Foundation.

-13 affiliate professors.
+13 affiliated professors.
 75 ongoing or completed evaluations in 15 countries.
 143 people trained.